 3. What is an Essential Business Process?

-It is a business process that cannot be interrupted or inaccessible anywhere from a few hours to one month without significantly jeopardizing the mission of the department.
+It is a business process that cannot be interrupted or inaccessible anywhere from a few hours to one month without significantly jeopardizing the

 4. What are some guidelines for identifying Essential Business Processes?